 - 1. (Optional) Connect a grounding wire between the extender's grounding terminal and a suitable grounded object. - On the transmitter side, plug the mouse, keyboard, DVI monitor, and serial devices into the ports on the console section of the transmitter (KE6920T/ KE6922T). - 3.
 Connect the DVI-D cable and the USB 2.0 Type-A to Type-B cable provided with this package into the KVM ports on the front of the transmitter. - 4.
 Connect the other end of the USB DVI-D KVM cable into the keyboard, video, mouse, speaker, and microphone ports on the computer. - 5.
 For control of serial devices, connect the RS-232 port on the front of the transmitter to a serial port on the computer. - 6.
 Connect a Cat 5e/6 cable to the transmitter's LAN port. - 7.
 Plug the mouse, keyboard, DVI monitor, and serial devices into the ports on the console section of the receiver (KE6920R/KE6922R). - 8.
 Connect the other end of the Cat 5e/6 cable to the receiver's LAN port. - 9.
 Instead of connecting through the LAN ports, you can choose to connect the extenders through the SFP slots.
 To do so, plug SFP modules into the transmitter and receiver's SFP slots, then connect each end of Gigabit Ethernet (GbE) optical fiber between the SFP modules. - 10.
-Plug the power adapters into AC sources with the power cords and plug the other ends into the transmitter and receiver's power jacks respectively.
-The KE6922 supports Power over Ethernet (PoE), thus the power can be supplied through PoE network switch, without the need of a power adapter. - 11.
-(Optional) For power redundancy, plug the second power adapters into AC sources with the power cords and plug the other ends into the transmitter and receiver's power jacks.

-12. Power on the computer.
+Plug the power adapters into AC sources with the power cords and plug the other ends into the transmitter and receiver's power jacks respectively. - (Optional) For power redundancy, plug the second power adapters into AC sources with the power cords and plug the other ends into the transmitter and receiver's power jacks. - 12.
+Power on the computer.

 - Note: 1.
-The SFP module 2A-136G/2A-137G is sold separately.
+The SFP module 2A-136G / 2A-137G is sold separately.
 Contact your ATEN dealer for product information. - 2.
 Available for KE6920T and KE6920R only.
 The second power adapter with the power cord is sold separately.
 Contact your ATEN dealer for product information.
 Power redundancy for KE6922T and KE6922R can be achieved with the PoE function.